assafelovic/gpt-researcher/README.md

 **For more examples and configurations, please refer to the [PIP documentation](https://docs.tavily.com/docs/gpt-researcher/pip-package) page.**

+## 👪 Multi-Agent Assistant
+As AI evolves from prompt engineering and RAG to multi-agent systems, we're excited to introduce our new multi-agent assistant built with [LangGraph](https://python.langchain.com/v0.1/docs/langgraph/).

+By using LangGraph, the research process can be significantly improved in depth and quality by leveraging multiple agents with specialized skills.
+Inspired by the recent [STORM](https://arxiv.org/abs/2402.14207) paper, this project showcases how a team of AI agents can work together to conduct research on a given topic, from planning to publication.

+An average run generates a 5-6 page research report in multiple formats such as PDF, Docx and Markdown.

+Check it out [here](https://github.com/assafelovic/gpt-researcher/tree/master/multi_agents) or head over to our [documentation](https://docs.tavily.com/docs/gpt-researcher/agent_frameworks) for more information.

 ## 🚀 Contributing
 We highly welcome contributions!
 Please check out [contributing](https://github.com/assafelovic/gpt-researcher/blob/master/CONTRIBUTING.md) if you're interested.